dotnet/docs/docs/machine-learning/tutorials/object-detection-onnx.md

     `ImageNetPrediction` is the prediction data class and has the following `float[]` field:

-    - `PredictedLabel` contains the dimensions, objectness score, and class probabilities for each of the bounding boxes detected in an image.
+    - `PredictedLabels` contains the dimensions, objectness score, and class probabilities for each of the bounding boxes detected in an image.

 ### Initialize variables